 X-rays are key to seeing the presence of developmental hip dysplasia as well as its severity.
 An x-ray can help your veterinarian visualize bilateral stifle disease, various bone disorders, degenerative diseases of the spinal cord, and lumbar vertebral instability.

 Treatment for Hip Dysplasia in Dogs

 Canine hip dysplasia treatment typically involves a multi-pronged approach to the problem.
-Surgery is a necessity for dogs with severe hip dysplasia, but many dogs can be helped without such a drastic intervention.
+Surgery like a femoral head ostectomy or a total hip replacement is a necessity for dogs with severe hip dysplasia, but many dogs can be helped without such a drastic intervention.
 Many factors go into how necessary a hip dysplasia surgery is: age, cost, degree of osteoarthritis, intended function (for example as a service dog), severity of joint looseness, size, and your veterinarian’s recommendations all factor into this kind of decision.

 The triple pelvic osteotomy (TPO) surgery is especially useful in dogs younger than one year; in this surgery the socket itself is rotated.
 For dogs younger than six months old, the juvenile pubic symphysiodesis surgery can help; in this procedure a portion of the pelvis is fused together to increase the stability of the hip joint.

 For older dogs, a total hip replacement may be the only answer.
 This is often the case in dogs experiencing severe osteoarthritis when physical therapy and drug treatment fail.
 A cheaper alternative for muscular dogs and those weighing less than 44 pounds is excision arthroplasty in which the ball portion of the hip joint is removed; this allows muscles alone to take up the movement in the joint.

 Your veterinarian may recommend drug treatment.
 The usual plan is to treat with anti-inflammatory drugs and pain medications.